aminubarade/laravel_cms/README.md

-This is a simple laravel app I'm building.
+This is a simple laravel app I built.

 <h5>Present features:</h5>
 <ol>